Cakes da Killa: 2012–2015: The Eulogy, Hunger Pangs, and mainstream success

 In June 2014, Bradshaw released a nine-track mixtape titled Hunger Pangs.
 To promote this mixtape, Bradshaw appeared on the Hot 97 radio show Ebro in the Morning where he freestyled live on air.
 Throughout the interview, Bradshaw's sexuality kept being a topic of discussion, with Ebro calling him a "gay rapper" and Bradshaw correcting him to call himself "a rapper that happens to be gay".

 In 2015, Bradshaw released a 5 track EP titled #IMF (In My Feelings), which chronicled a modern-day tale of star crossed lovers from inception to resolution.

 2016–present: Studio albums

 In October 2016, Bradshaw released his highly anticipated debut album Hedonism on Ruffians.
 In October 2019, Bradshaw appeared on the Netflix reality competition Rhythm + Flow, where he auditioned in front of Cardi B, Jadakiss, and Fat Joe.
 Following this appearance, Bradshaw has released a handful of singles in 2020, most recently "Don Dada" off his EP Muvaland, which was released in November 2020.

 In 2022, Bradshaw released his second studio album, Svengali.
+His third album, Black Sheep, was released on March 22, 2024.
+He released New Bitch, a collaborative EP with DJ Miss Parker, in July 2026.